Country of origin: South Africa

 Education: BS, Business and BS Physics, University of Pennsylvania

 Headquarters: San Jose, CA (PayPal); Hawthorne, CA (SpaceX) and Palo Alto, CA (Tesla Motors), San Francisco (OpenAI and Neuralink)

 Worldwide Employment: 30,900 (PayPal); 7,000 (SpaceX); 99,290 (Tesla Motors)

-Musk has made major contributions in the fields of information technology, space exploration and green technologies.
+Musk has made major contributions in the fields of information technology, space exploration, green technologies and artificial intelligence.

 Elon Musk is a cutting-edge, serial entrepreneur born and raised in South Africa.
 A lifelong technologist and entrepreneur, he bought his first computer at age 10 and taught himself how to program it.
 He sold his first software program, a space game called Blastar, for about $500 when he was 12 years old.

 Musk left South Africa at the age of 17 to avoid compulsory military service.
 In the book Rocketeers, Musk explained, “I don’t have an issue with serving in the military per se, but serving in the South African army suppressing black people just didn’t seem like a really good way to spend time.”
 After living near relatives in Canada, he came to the University of Pennsylvania on a scholarship where he received two degrees in business and physics.
 He chose to settle in the United States because, “It is where great things are possible.
 I am nauseatingly pro-American.”

 He enrolled to pursue a PhD in energy physics at Stanford but dropped out after just two days to start his first company called Zip2 with his brother.
 The company produced online content publishing software and was sold in 1999 to AltaVista for $341 million.
 Building on that success, Musk co-founded an online financial services company, X.com.
 After merging with Confinity (co-founded by immigrant entrepreneur Max Rafael Levchin), the name was changed to PayPal.
 In 2002, PayPal was acquired by eBay for $1.5 billion and spun back out as an independent public company in 2015.